Students Currently Overseas Seeking an F-1 Visa

 How to Apply

-The faculty and staff at College of The Albemarle (COA) welcomes international students, and is happy to help you obtain an F-1 student visa while you’re in your home country.
+The faculty and staff at College of The Albemarle (COA) welcomes international students.
+International Student Support Services is happy to help you obtain an F-1 student visa while you’re in your home country.
 A student visa allows you to study at our college for up to three years.
-The cost for an F-1 visa application and Student and Exchange Visitor Program (SEVIS), the I-901 fee, registration from outside the U.S. is $200.
-COA doesn’t charge any fees for assisting with your change of status request.
+Students are required to pay for the cost for an F-1 visa application (varies by country), the I-901 fee ($350) and the COA application processing fee ($50).
 You’ll need to pay the I-901 fee before your consular appointment.
 To pay the I-901 fee online, visit FMJFEE.

 If you experience login issues or need assistance with your College Foundation of North Carolina (CFNC) account, please call 866-866-2362.